stormatics/pg_cirrus/3-node-cluster/README.md

 ```
 **NOTE**: On AWS/EC2, update the inbound rule for the primary, standby1 and standby2 node to allow All **ICMP - IPv4 traffic** from the pg_cirrus node.

+**NOTE**: We need to open the PostgreSQL port (default is 5432 or the port on which the server is being installed) on primary to allow standby1 and standby2 to establish replication.

 ### Configure pgpool Node

 ```